 This enrollment plan outlines primary strategies for fulfilling NC State’s mission to serve the people of North Carolina and its special role within the UNC system as a research-extensive university.
-Our strategic initiatives include growing our tenured and tenure track faculty numbers while expanding our research and thus enhancing our economic impact in the state, region and world.
-Our intent is not to predict future enrollment passively by applying historical trends to demographic trends.
+It is not intended to predict future enrollment passively by applying historical trends to demographic trends.
 Rather, this enrollment plan suggests strategies for actively managing the University’s enrollment to achieve the following aims:

-- Ensure sufficient access for North Carolinians to programs that are relatively unique in the UNC system, while emphasizing competitive excellence in programs offered by other campuses; and
+- Ensure sufficient access for North Carolinians to programs that are relatively unique in the UNC system, while emphasizing competitive excellence in programs offered by other campuses.

-Consistent with NC State’s strategic plan, this long-range enrollment plan calls for changes in the composition of the student body, notably expanding the proportion of graduate students particularly at the doctoral level in the STEM areas and in professional master’s degrees in high-impact areas needed for the workforce of tomorrow.
-Among undergraduates, while continuing to provide access to NC State programs that are unique in the UNC system, we will encourage the enrollment of well-qualified external undergraduate transfers.
-To broaden our students’ perspectives, we will increase non-NC resident undergraduate enrollment within the limits set by the UNC Board of Governors.
-For all undergraduates we will strive to facilitate their internal transfer among colleges.
-Growth will be managed in a way that maintains the University’s strength in science and technology while honoring its commitment to excellence in a comprehensive range of disciplines, particularly those that enrich our responses to the grand challenges facing society.
-Growth will also be managed in a way that enhances student diversity and improves the quality of our academic programs and student population.
-In order to insure continued alignment of this enrollment plan with the University Strategic Plan and in response to the changing nature of the economy and its impact on the University Budget, this plan be reviewed (and updated if necessary) on a regular basis during the biennial planning process.
+Consistent with NC State’s strategic plan, this long-range enrollment plan calls for changes in the composition of its student body, notably expanding the proportion of graduate and professional students particularly at the doctoral level.
+Among undergraduates, the plan will increase transfers and non-NC residents, and facilitate their transfer among colleges.
+Growth is managed in a way that maintains the University’s strength in science and technology while honoring its commitment to excellence in a comprehensive range of disciplines, particularly those that enrich our responses to the grand challenges facing society.

-Continued growth is an enrollment option that would accommodate the expanding North Carolina population and potentially provide new faculty positions and other resources to expand and enhance programs and services.
-However, to protect the quality of the educational programs at NC State, we must manage enrollment growth to fit available resources, invest in strategies to increase non-state funding, and better align enrollment with resources.
+Continued growth is an attractive enrollment option that would accommodate the expanding North Carolina population and provide new faculty positions and other resources to expand and enhance programs and services.
+However, projected economic conditions suggest that reductions in the University’s base budget may exceed increased revenues triggered by enrollment growth and dramatically reduce resources per student.
+To protect the quality of the educational programs at NC State, we must slow enrollment growth to fit available resources, invest in strategies to increase non-state funding, and better align enrollment with resources.
 To this end, this enrollment plan is based on the following strategies:

-- Manage growth in undergraduate programs, where state appropriations and tuition are the only sources of support.
-Instead, emphasize growth in graduate programs whose funding are enhanced by federally and privately funded research initiatives or that are supported with premium tuition, or where students are self-supporting;
+- Limit growth in undergraduate programs, where state appropriations and tuition are the only sources of support.
+Instead, emphasize growth in graduate programs that are linked to federally and privately funded research initiatives, that are supported with premium tuition, or where students are self-supporting.

-- Alleviate pressure on colleges with high service teaching responsibilities and on student support services by limiting lower division enrollment growth and targeting transfer students;
+- Alleviate pressure on colleges with service teaching responsibilities and on student support services by limiting lower division enrollment growth.

 Because NC State is one of only two research-extensive universities in the UNC system, the expansion of graduate education – particularly doctoral education – is our highest priority for enrollment growth.
 Our goal is to increase graduate enrollment as long as there is sufficient demand that we can meet with resources adequate to sustain the quality of education.
 In particular, this plan calls for these strategies:

-- Create ambitious doctoral enrollment targets, especially those related to strategic research initiatives and those that strengthen interdisciplinary initiatives;
+- Create ambitious doctoral enrollment targets, especially those related to strategic research initiatives and those that strengthen multidisciplinary initiatives.

-- Leverage degree-granting authority and faculty expertise through partnerships with other universities; and
+- Leverage degree-granting authority and faculty expertise through partnerships with other universities.

 - Provide sufficient resources needed to support graduate enrollment projections, including GSSP and stipends, as well as tenure-track faculty and research space.

-At the undergraduate level, NC State’s focus will continue to be on improving student success and the quality of the undergraduate experience.
+At the undergraduate level, NC State’s focus will be on improving student success and the quality of the undergraduate experience.
 The greatest threat to student success and program quality is continuing erosion of the resources necessary to provide adequate faculty, academic support services, and equipped classrooms.
-Undergraduate education depends on state appropriations, tuition, and private support, all of which will likely see limited increases in the foreseeable future.
-Accordingly, NC State will manage enrollment growth in undergraduate programs in the following ways:
+Undergraduate education depends on state appropriations, tuition, and private support, all of which may be very limited for several years.
+Accordingly, NC State will limit enrollment growth in undergraduate programs.
+This will require that we:

-- Limit new freshmen enrollment to improve selectivity and student success;
+- Limit freshmen enrollment to improve selectivity and student success.

-- Sharpen our competitive edge for the most highly qualified students by providing sufficient merit aid needed to recruit more highly qualified freshmen; and
+- Sharpen our competitive edge for the most highly qualified students by providing sufficient merit aid needed to recruit more highly qualified freshmen.

-- Provide sufficient capacity to meet demand for unique programs, while emphasizing quality in all academic programs.
+- Provide sufficient capacity to meet demand for unique programs, while emphasizing quality in areas duplicated on other UNC campuses.

 Nonetheless, NC State is committed to providing access for North Carolinians to NC State’s undergraduate programs as much as possible through improved student retention and graduation rates, and through increased transfer enrollment.
 First, by reducing time to degree, we will free up capacity to serve more students, and, over time, award as many undergraduate degrees as we do now.
 We will be able to manage course offerings more effectively and provide financial aid to a larger number of students.
-While we redouble our efforts to support students’ success in their original college of choice, we will also facilitate and plan capacity for the nearly 20% of students who change colleges during their undergraduate career.
-Second, by holding relatively flat freshmen and increasing transfers, we can provide degree opportunities for the same number of students while relieving pressure on service departments and academic support services.
+At the same time we redouble our efforts to support students’ success in their original college of choice, we will facilitate and plan capacity for the nearly 20% of students who change colleges during their undergraduate career.
+Second, by reducing freshmen and increasing transfers, we can provide degree opportunities for the same number of students while relieving pressure on service departments and academic support services.
 The following steps would support these strategies:

-- Provide sufficient financial resources to provide access to all qualified North Carolinians including transfers;
+- Provide sufficient financial aid to provide access to all qualified North Carolinians including transfers.

-- Take deliberate steps to improve graduation rates; and
+- Take deliberate steps to improve graduation rates.

 - Reduce barriers faced by undergraduates wishing to change majors (intra campus transfers).